 Some participants with moderate-to-severe pain reported significant relief, however, when they took the combination of glucosamine and chondroitin.

-While this combination, or glucosamine alone, may relieve moderate to severe pain in people with osteoporosis, overall, it appears to be no more effective than a placebo in slowing the loss of cartilage in knee osteoarthritis.
+While this combination, or glucosamine alone, may relieve moderate to severe pain in people with osteoporosis, overall, it appears to be

 In a 2005 review of 18 trials, some results indicated that glucosamine or glucosamine sulfate might benefit people with osteoarthritis, while others did not find it significantly effective.